oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/client/client.md

 > (Optional) You can also refer to [article 4](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article4.md), where we dive into the most interesting endpoints in the Live Client Data API.

-## Task 2: Testing the Live Client API
+## Task 2: Test the Live Client API

 Check out this video where we explain how to connect to the Live Client API: